 Importance of Shoes in normal walking and in sports

-To get a good workout you need a great shoe.
-There is a huge variety of walking, running, and cross-trainingshoes.
-There is great Importance of Shoes in your injury free walking, running or exercise.
+To get a good workout you need a great shoes.
+There is a huge variety of walking, running, and cross-training shoes.
+There is great Importance of Shoes in your injury-free walking, running or exercise.
 But what’s the difference between them?

 Importance of Walking shoes